-The movie's flawed because it moves at such a swift pace & then it's over just as fast which would be fine if we got to know the characters a little better but the script obviously didn't leave room for any of that.
-It's almost as if this movie was aimed strictly at the fans which would seem like a good thing but a negative one for the uninitiated moviegoer.
+The movie's flawed because it moves at such a swift pace & then it's over just as fast, which would be fine if we got to know the characters a little better but the script obviously didn't leave room for any of that.
+It's almost as if this movie written as a Megan Fox vehicle or was aimed strictly at long time TMNT fans (I'll optimistically opt for the latter) which would seem like a good thing for us fans but a negative one for the uninitiated moviegoer.
 The lack of character development kills any attempt at the story they're trying to tell here & so everyone in the film comes across quite flat & one dimensional.
-Despite these faults what this flick successfully does, much like Zack Snyder's Man of Steel or more recently, Michael Bay's last Transformers movie is that it adds new flourishes to the TMNT mythology that leaves plenty of more things to explore in future installments.
-This takes all the various iterations of the turtles world & tries to create something all together new & that's as it should be.
+Despite these faults what this flick successfully does, much like Zack Snyder's Man of Steel or Michael Bay's Transformers series, is that it adds new flourishes to the TMNT mythology that leaves plenty of more things to explore in future installments.
+This takes all the various iterations of the turtles world & tries to create something all together new, & that's as it should be.
 As a long time fan I can honestly say that none of the changes they made to the turtles origin's or Shredder & the Foot was dissatisfying in any way.
 In fact, this new film's origin story seems heavily influenced by IDW's current comic book series.
 Not everyone, but most fan's will enjoy this movie who either grew up with them through the comics books or the infamous campy cartoon that followed it.
 Casual viewers will see it as disposable popcorn entertainment perfect for one viewing but hopefully the sequel put's a little more running time & substance into their protagonists.
 C+